Tech Talk: Freddie Faure from CooperFaure Limited

 Can you tell us more about the tech set up within your practice?

 I think we have been forward-looking in becoming a cloud-based business.
 I am one of the directors of the company but don’t live in the UK, so we needed systems that enabled me to work collectively with the team.
-As a result, three years ago, we moved to Xero for payroll and bookkeeping, Digita for accounts production, corporation tax returns and company secretarial and Dropbox as a shared document repository.
+As a result, three years ago, we moved to Xero for payroll and bookkeeping, Digita for accounts production, corporation tax, company secretarial and Dropbox as a shared document repository.

 Communication-wise, along with emails we also use Slack and have GoToMeeting, both for internal and client meetings.
 Our onboarding process is also cloud-based with documents e-signed by our customers.
 Our aim is to be paperless.
 We’re not there yet but have made huge strides forward whilst keeping a comprehensive audit trail.